Teradata/covalent/src/platform/core/data-table/README.md

   label: string;
-  tooltip?: string; // used to add a tooltip into the column header numeric?: boolean; // used to right align elements if they are numeric align?: string // used to align cell content, overrides numeric property format?: (value: any) => any; // used to format the cell values nested?: boolean; // when this is true, the `.` characters will be taken as key separators for nested values sortable?: boolean; // used to make a particular column sortable
+  tooltip?: string; // used to add a tooltip into the column header numeric?: boolean; // used to right align elements if they are numeric format?: (value: any) => any; // used to format the cell values nested?: boolean; // when this is true, the `.` characters will be taken as key separators for nested values sortable?: boolean; // used to make a particular column sortable